WOW – Working on Womanhood ™

 *Name changed for confidentiality.

 WOW acknowledges that young women not only face unique challenges, but also have different ways of coping with the same stressors that negatively impact young men.
-The program currently serves more than 1,000 girls in 20 Chicago area schools.
+In fiscal year 2018-19, the program currently serves more than 1,750 young women in 31 Chicago area schools.
 Each week, participants attend peer group sessions led by a trained counselor.
 In group, they discuss problems, share experiences and receive help in visionary goal-setting.
 Students also learn respect for others, and most importantly, themselves.
 WOW helps young girls discover their unique gifts and blossom into the women they hope to be.
+The program impact can be profound as 94 percent of WOW students reported that the program has helped them make better decisions for themselves.

 WOW Program Assessment & Evaluation